 Attorneys, not clients, should give adjusters everything they want to properly value the claim.
 Too often attorneys think it is adversarial.
 It doesn’t mean you’re rolling over on the client.
 I think of it as positioning the case, convincing the adjuster to value it properly and making sure they know I will file if they do not.
 Clients should not do this on their own or they risk getting tricked and saying the wrong thing to an adjuster.
 A lawyer skilled in dealing with adjusters however knows how cases are valued and without fear provides the adjuster with the proper medical records and opinions to show causation and injuries, and the proper wage loss, life care plan, vocational report and economic loss report to support a complex claim.
 Not every case needs or warrants this of course but a good lawyer is ready to provide it when warranted and simply file the case, litigate it further or even try it if necessary but only if the case cannot be resolved swiftly and at a good value for the client.

-Do not give a recorded statement to the other side’s insurance company if you’ve been injured in an accident.
+It’s important not to give a recorded statement to the other side’s insurance company if you’ve been injured in an accident.
 Adjusters will often say that they’re just needing to get information and will record the call.
-If they were only needing information, then they would not need to record the call.
-The only reason to record the call, is to play the recording back at some point in the future to further their main goal of reducing the value of a claim.
+The reason they want to record the call, is to try to get you to say something that will hurt the value of your claim.
 It’s an unfair fight; insurance adjusters are trained in obtaining recorded statements, whereas you are not trained to give one.
 That’s why it’s best to have an attorney handle this for you.

-After a wreck, if you are physically able and it is safe to do so, take as many photographs as possible of damage to your car, any other cars involved, any property involved (e.g., fences, buildings, guardrails, trees, mailboxes, etc.), and injuries.
+After any motor vehicle accident, if you are physically able and it is safe to do so, take as many photographs as possible of damage to your car, any other cars involved, any property involved (e.g., fences, buildings, guardrails, trees, mailboxes, etc.), and injuries.
 One cannot have too many photographs or too much information when it comes to dealing with the insurance company.
 Remember, they want to pay you as little as possible for accident claim.
 Having documentation and witnesses to what actually happen is important to helping you maximize your recovery.

 If you or a family member were injured, and have visible injuries, take photographs of your injuries, and do that every several days to document your recovery.